ROBelgium/MSNoise/doc/releasenotes/msnoise-1.4.rst

 <https://github.com/ROBelgium/MSNoise/graphs/contributors?from=2015-04-1&to=2016-03-01&type=c>`_
 , it's over XXX commits and about XXX new lines of code and documentation added !
-MSNoise 1.4 introduces two **major new features** : a new web-based admin interface and the support for plugins !
+MSNoise 1.4 introduces two **major new features** : a new web-based admin interface and the support for plugins ! + PWS !!!!

 TESTS